Our Complaints Policy

 - We will let you know the results of the review within 14 days of the end of the review.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.
 If we have to change any of the timescales involved, we will let you know and explain why.

 - If we are unable to resolve your complaint within 8 weeks you can refer it to the Legal Ombudsman.
 They will look at your complaint independently and it will not affect how we handle your case.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman: within six months of receiving a final response to your complaint and no more than six years from the date of act/omission; or no more than three years from when you should reasonably have known there was cause for complaint.
+If you have, then you must take your complaint to the Legal Ombudsman within six months of receiving our final response to your complaint and within one year of the date of the act or omission about which you are concerned; or within a year of you realising there was a concern.

 - If you would like more information about the Legal Ombudsman, please contact them.
 The contact details for the Legal Ombudsman are as follows: